 CBN is not produced naturally, but forms as THCA degrades in a plant as a result of age or exposure to light.
 Typically, recreational users don’t like CBN in their cannabis because it is an indication that the product is old and stale.
 Although it may not be ideal for a fun high, it can help you sleep better.

-It is said that when cannabinol is ingested, it can potentially create asedative effect that can be helpful for insomnia sufferers.
+It is said that when cannabinol is ingested, it can create asedative effect that can be helpful for insomnia sufferers.
 It may also be potentiallyimmunosuppressive and anti-inflammatory.
+When combined with THC, it may significantly decrease levels of pain.
 CBN is still being researched for its effects on pain, appetite, sleep, and immune system.

 Tetrahydrocannabivarin (THCV) is similar to THC but has fewer carbon atoms.
 It is an agonist to THC but may also magnify them if taken in larger doses.
 For instance, if you consume a strain high in THCV, you may experience a short clear-headed psychoactive high that is high in energy.
 Intoxicating effects are very minor.

 THCV binds to both CB1 and CB2 receptors.
 How it binds depends on the dose.
 This cannabinoid is still being researched and the benefits are still relatively unknown.
 It is thought to be an appetite suppressant.
-This could potentially be helpful for people who need to control theirglycemic levels and those who need to lose weight.
+This could be helpful for people with type 2 diabetes who need to control theirglycemic levels and those who need to lose weight.

 Strains that are high in THCV can typically be found in India, Pakistan, China, Thailand, and Afghanistan.
 Some cannabis strains have THCV levels of 53% of total cannabinoids, which is quite high.